ConcernedHobbit/ConcernedHobbit/README.md

 You can reach a lot of enthusiastic junior & senior developers for a variety of roles.
 Contact me for more information 👀

-💻 I'm spending summer 2022 as a frontend dev. summer trainee.
+💻 I'm spending summer 2022 as a frontend dev. / UI & UX design summer trainee at Vaisala.

 🤩 Want to hire me?
 If you took a look at my repos and something sparked,